AIR: Improving Agent Safety through Incident Response: Experiment

 The instance shown in Appendix~\ref{sec:example_cua} demonstrate how \tool{} functions with a computer-use agent.
 For each browser-compatible risk category in RiOSWorld, we evaluate \tool{} on the 30 tasks in that category and construct \tool{} rules based on the descriptions of unsafe behaviors.
 Because tasks within a category vary in concrete content, we design 3 to 4 \tool{} rules per category to sufficiently cover the heterogeneous risk patterns.

 As shown in Table~\ref{tab:cua_effectiveness}, \tool{} remains effective in the computer-use domain despite the low \textit{\# exe.} value of the underlying agent.
 Across all risk categories, \tool{} consistently achieves strong detection, remediation, and eradication performance.
 Hazardous executions are reliably identified, successfully contained and recovered once detected, and effectively prevented from recurring through generated guardrail rules, even under the constraints of a browser-based environment.
 That \tool{} maintains strong incident response performance demonstrates the robustness of its rule structure and its ability to generalize across heterogeneous phishing, fraud, and unsafe navigation patterns.

-And we further measure false positives on 35 safe browser tasks from OSWorld. \tool{} produces no false positives; detailed setup and results for these safe tasks are provided in Appendix~\ref{sec:appendix_fp}.
+And we further measure false positives on 35 safe browser tasks from OSWorld.
+These tasks correspond to the same categories as the risky tasks drawn from RiOSWorld and represent normal browser-based workflows without security threats.
+As shown in Table~\ref{tab:fp}, the agent successfully completes 8 of the 35 safe tasks, while 27 tasks fail due to the agent’s limited capability in handling complex and dynamic web interfaces (e.g., unstable layouts or interaction sequences).
+Importantly, none of these failures are caused by \tool{}, and no safe task is incorrectly flagged as an incident.
+This confirms that \tool{} does not introduce additional false positives in the computer-use setting, even when the underlying agent struggles with task execution.